hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 ![method](/images/uploads/blog2020/methodo.png)

-As a proof of concept, I will be focusing on locating disease names in medical reports using a model based on conditional random fields.
+As a proof of concept, We will be focusing on locating disease names in medical reports using a model based on conditional random fields.

-In practice, given a sentence, the model will tag each word with a `"DISEASE" `tag if it is a disease name and ` "O" ` otherwise,  which indicates that a token belongs to no chunk (outside).
+In practice, given a sentence, the model will tag each word with a `"DISEASE" ` tag if it is a disease name and ` "O" ` tag otherwise,  which indicates that a token belongs to no chunk (outside).

 1. First, we load the labeled data, which is a list of sentences and their corresponding labels
 2. The second step is the tokenizer, which splits sentences into tokens
-3. In this step, we use a feature generator to extract reliable features with a window of 3 words (the current word, the previous and the next words)
+3. We use a feature generator to extract reliable features with a window of 3 words (the current word, the previous and the next words)
-4. The final step uses a CRF to train an NER model.
+4. The final step uses a CRF to train a NER model.

 # Training Data